upenn-libraries/bulwark_solr/README.md

 # Solr 5.5.4 for Bulwark

 This repository contains a Dockerized Solr 5.5.4 instance for deployment of Bulwark.
-It uses [oai4solr](https://github.com/IISH/oai4solr) to expose an OAI feed of objections in the repository, populating the feed from the Solr index.
+It uses [oai4solr](https://github.com/IISH/oai4solr) to expose an OAI feed of objects in the repository, populating the feed from the Solr index.

 ## Deployment